chambois/examples/onion-architecture/java/README.md

 # Onion architecture - Java example

-## Setup
+## Building

-- Install gradle
-- Run `gradle build`
+- Run `./gradlew build`

 ## Notes

 - Domain is isolated: No dependency on Spring or JPA.
 - Application layer coordinates use cases and interacts via interfaces.
+It also has no dependency on Spring or JPA.
 - Infrastructure provides implementations (in-memory here, could be JPA).
 - Controller/UI only calls into the application layer.